Kansas City Blues (rugby union)

 The Kansas City Blues compete in the USA Rugby Division 1, the highest amateur level.
 They also field a Division 2 team that offers new and inexperienced players the opportunity to learn the game and advance to Division 1.
-During the summer, the Blues also feature one of the country’s most successful 7s programs.
-The Blues have been prominent regionally and nationally since their 1966 inception.
-They have a long history of success, with many tournament and league championships, including several National Championship and Final Four appearances.
-The club has produced many USA National Team players in both 15s and 7s, along with hosting dozens of National Team players from other countries.

-Today, the Blues consists of men of varying skills and athletic accomplishments.
 The Blues currently practice and play their home matches at the Children’s Mercy Training Facility at Swope Soccer Village.
 The Division 1 team competes in the Midwest Rugby Premiership against teams from Chicago, Minneapolis, Milwaukee, Cincinnati, Columbus, and Iowa.

 History

 Based on a loose affiliation with both University of Missouri-Kansas City and Rockhurst College, the Kansas City Blues Rugby Club was established in 1966.
 The founding members focused on developing a unique club identity and culture.
 Throughout the 1970s and 1980s, the Blues elevated their rugby knowledge and skills, becoming successful in the United States by winning prominent annual tournaments, like Aspen Ruggerfest, Heart of America, and St. Louis Ruggerfest.
 The club built a reputation for playing hard-nosed rugby, always leaving the game on the field, and maintaining close social connections with teammates off the field.

 In 1993, the Blues won their league, advanced to Nationals, and lost in the Final Four.
 In 1997, the Blues became founding members of the United States Rugby Super League (USA / 1997-2012), composed of the top 14 teams in the nation.
 In the inaugural year, the Blues made it to the Super League Final Four.
 Over the next ten years, the Blues competed in RSL with several winning seasons.

 In 2007, the Blues decided to restructure and move back to Division 1.
 The club successfully rebuilt and, in 2012, became the second club to send two separate teams to the National 15s playoffs round of eight, competing in the Division 1 and the Division 3 National Playoffs.
 Ultimately, the Division 1 team lost a close match (23-20) to Belmont Shore (California), who won the National Championship that season.
 In 2014-2015, the Blues went to the Division 1 National Championship but lost in the round of eight to Mystic River (Boston).

 The Blues field a Division 1 team that competes in the Midwest Rugby Premiership, along with other teams from Chicago, Minneapolis, Milwaukee, Columbus, and Cincinnati.
 The Division 2 team competes in the Heart of America League with other regional teams, like St. Louis and Omaha.
 Since the Blues joined the Midwest Premiership, they amassed an impressive Division 1 league record of 40-18 from 2013 to 2017.